micr0-dev/Altbot/README.md

 ## How It Works

-Altbot listens for mentions and follows on Mastodon.
+Altbot™ listens for mentions and follows on Mastodon.
 When it detects a mention or a new post from a followed user, it checks for images without alt-text.
 If it finds any, it uses a Large Language Model (LLM) to generate descriptive alt-text and replies with the generated text.

 ### Features

-- **Mention-Based Alt-Text Generation:** Mention @Altbot in a reply to any post containing an image, video, or audio, and Altbot will generate an alt-text description for it.
+- **Mention-Based Alt-Text Generation:** Mention @Altbot in a reply to any post containing an image, video, or audio, and Altbot™ will generate an alt-text description for it.
 - **Automatic Alt-Text for Followers:** Follow @Altbot, and it will monitor your posts.
-If you post an image, video, or audio without alt-text, Altbot will automatically generate one for you.
+If you post an image, video, or audio without alt-text, Altbot™ will automatically generate one for you.
 - **Local LLM Support:** Use local LLMs via Ollama for generating alt-text descriptions.
 - **GDPR Compliance:** Explicit informed consent system that requires users to provide consent before processing their requests, with clear information about data usage.
 - **Consent Requests:** Ask for consent from the original poster before generating alt-text when mentioned by non-OP users.